leo7736/Python/EDA Projects/Zomato EDA/readme.md

-🍽️ The most popular cuisines in the dataset are North Indian, Chinese, and Fast Food.
+🍽️ The most popular cuisines in the dataset are  Cafe, Italian and North Indian